Your Go Abroad story

 A video app which allows you to capture a second-long video every day for a certain amount of time.
 At the end, it puts it together into a beautiful film.

-A private space where you can write your thoughts, this is writing, and it’s online, but it’s not blogging, or Twittering, or Facebook status updating.
+A private space where you can write your thoughts.
+This is writing, and it’s online, but it’s not blogging, Tweeting or updating a Facebook status.
 This is just for you.

 The Six-Word Memoir